architolk/Linked-Data-Theatre/docs/DEPLOY.md

 You should have a working version of the Java Runtime Environment.

 ### 1. Install a triple store
-The configuration of the LDT should be stored in a triple store.
+The configuration of the LDT is stored in a triple store.
 The LDT uses a SPARQL endpoint to query for the configuration.
 And, naturally, the LDT uses one or more triple stores to fetch the data that is presented by the LDT.
 The LDT can use any SPARQL 1.1 endpoint, but is optimized for use with Virtuoso.

 You can download Virtuoso from this location: [http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main).
 Prebuild versions are available, you can also try to build virtuoso yourself.